 Things Not To Do After Oiling Your Hair!

-- Do not comb your hair immediately after oil has been applied – you can never comb your hair straight after oil has been applied.
+- Do not comb your hair immediately after oil has been applied – you should never comb your hair straight after oil has been applied.
 After oiling, you see, the hair is more elastic and the scalp is much more comfortable.
-Roughly combining your hair can cause hair loss and hair breakage.
+Roughly combing your hair can cause hair loss and hair breakage.
 Start from the tips, and gently work your way to the end, if you want to comb your locks.
 So your locks would be knots-free, and the oil would spread evenly to your scalp and hair.

 - Don’t Leave The Oil To Soak Overnight – If you don’t want to wake up to greasy, oily hair, you should probably leave the oil overnight.
 The moment your hair gets too greasy, it absorbs dirt and blends with natural oil from your scalp.
 Hence, holding the oil on for a while but not too long is necessary.